tlh45342/hexrake/README.md

 hexrake

-Copyright 2003 Thaomas Hamilton tlh45342@gmail.com
+Copyright 2003 Thomas Hamilton tlh45342@gmail.com
 hexrake is open source.
 See the license file for more information

 This module is created to perfomr the inverse task of HEXDUMP.